google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs----Cinnamonum Zeylanicum(61)-கருவாபட்டை Skip to main content

 Medicinal research

-A 2003 study shows benefits of cinnamon in diet of type 2 diabetics: "Cinnamon improves glucose and lipids of people with type 2 diabetes".
+A 2003 study shows the benefits of cinnamon in the diet of type 2 diabetics: "Cinnamon improves glucose and lipids of people with type 2 diabetes".

 The compound eugenol, a major component of the essential oil from the leaves of the cinnamon tree, has antiviral properties in vitro, specifically against both the HSV-1 and HSV-2 (Oral and Genital Herpes) viruses according to a 2000 study.